patrick15101996/TriviaApp/README.md

 Now checkout the application on http://localhost:3000.
 Have fun!

 # Testing
+## backend
 You can run the tests by going into the backend folder and opening a terminal.
 Now type "mvn clean install test".
 The tests should be running now!
+## Postman
+If you would like to checkout the API without the frontend.
+You can use Postman by copying this link, https://www.getpostman.com/collections/5452dafc8573bba3ecda, to Postman and checking out the available requests!